mitchtreece/Spider/README.md

 }
 ```

 Instead of using the shared Spider instance, we created our own instance named _tarantuala_ and made a request with it.
-Spooky!
-Naturally, Spider instances created like this also support base urls:
+Scary!
+Naturally, Spider instances created like this also support base URLs:

 ```swift
 let blackWidow = Spider(baseUrl: "https://base.url/v1")